kdheepak/blog/content/36-unicode-cheat-sheet.md

 valid code point and not a grapheme.
 The `length` of a Unicode string is defined as the number of code points in the string.

-However, in practice, indexing into a string may not be what we want.
 As an example, let's take this emoji: 🤦🏼‍♂️.
 This emoji actually consists of 5 code points.